KunjShah95/KunjShah95/README.md

 ###

 <h4 align="left">I'm ..Kunj Shah  from .
-Indus University in 2nd year of B.Tech in CSE...<br><br>- 🔭 I’m working as a java developer intern at CODTECH IT SUPPORT <br>- 📚 I'm currently learning ..java,its framework,cpp with dsa,golang  and cybersecurity.<br>- ⚡ In my free time I practice my cybersecurity skills and upskill myself.</h4>
+Indus University in 2nd year of B.Tech in CSE.<br><br>- 🔭 I’m working as a java developer intern at CODTECH IT SUPPORT <br>- 📚 I'm currently learning java,its framework,cpp with dsa,golang  and cybersecurity.<br>- ⚡ In my free time I practice my cybersecurity skills and upskill myself.</h4>

 ###